 The line wasn’t written by the credited screenwriters — Jules Furthman and William Faulkner — but by producer Howard Hawks.
 He conjured the line at Lauren Bacall’s test screening.
-She delivered it so well, Hawks asked Faulkner to write it into the shooting script.
+She delivered it so well that Hawks asked Faulkner to write it into the shooting script.

 In the elevator scene of the film Jerry Maguire, Jerry (Tom Cruise) and Dorothy (Renee Zellweger) spot a man signing to his girlfriend and Dorothy translates it — incorrectly, mind you — as “You complete me.”

-Jerry later uses the now iconic phrase to express his love to Dorothy.
+Jerry later uses the now iconic phrase to express his love for Dorothy.

 “It was one of those lines that came so easily, it felt almost too easy,” Cameron Crowe told The Hollywood Reporter.
 “When I first gave the script to Tom Cruise, and we were reading through it, I said, ‘I’m going to change that line.’
 He said, ‘Uh, I love that line.
 Why don’t you give me a crack at it.’
 I left it in, and on the night of filming — it was 4 a.m., on a Friday, and everybody was dropping from exhaustion — Tom says the line.
 By the end of his speech, everybody was in tears.
 Across the room, Renee was a wreck.
 Tom had delivered the line so powerfully, and so directly to her, she was still getting over it.
 Later he told me, ‘I had always wanted to say ‘I love you’ like that in a movie.'”

-“Do you like apples?
-Well I got her number.
+28. “Do you like apples?
+Well, I got her number.
 How do you like them apples?”